jaxwong/tp/docs/UserGuide.md

 - At least one of the optional fields must be provided.
 - Existing values will be updated to the input values.
 - When editing tags, the existing tags of the person will be removed i.e adding of tags is not cumulative.
-- Tags are case-sensitive, meaning `t/EMERGENCY` and `t/emergency` will return only the first tag mentioned
+- Tags are case-insensitive, meaning `t/EMERGENCY` and `t/emergency` will return only the first tag mentioned
 - You can remove all the person’s tags by typing `t/` without specifying any tags after it.